KediAwatef/KediAwatef/README.md

-## Hi there 👋
+## Hi there !
+I'm Awatef

-I'm Awatef, a new grad software developer.
+A new grad software developer.

 I’m focused on full-stack development with a backend emphasis, actively exploring DevOps practices to understand how systems are built, managed, and maintained.